reumandc/wsyn/README.md

 ## Installation

+The package is on the Comprehensive R Archive Network (CRAN).

 For a quick install of this development version: devtools::install_github(repo="reumandc/wsyn").
 The install_github function, by default, will not install the vignette.
 There is an option for installing vignettes (build_vignettes=TRUE), but it seems